Glossary of Musical Terms

 A repeating bass line, usually four to eight measures long, often used, in early instrumental music, as a framework for improvisation.
 Pieces built on a ground bass are often titled "Ground."

 The modern concert guitar is a plucked string instrument generally with six strings.
 The instrument has a long history, in one form or another.
 In more recent times it became popular in Vienna in the early 19th century with the work of the Italian composer and guitarist Mauro Giuliani and in Paris with the Catalan Fernando Sor.
 In Spain it was, of course, the national instrument.
+The player Andrés Segovia had a strong influence on the form of the modern guitar, the repertoire of which now includes fine concertos by the composers Joaquín Rodrigo, Manuel Ponce, Villa-Lobos, Castelnuovo-Tedesco and others.

 The letter H is used in German to denote the English note B, while B in German signifies the English B flat.
 In the use of the letters of a word to form a musical motif, the presence of H allows a complete musical version of the name BACH (B flat - A - C - B = German: B - A - C - H), used by various composers, including Liszt.
 The Russian composer Dmitry Shostakovich uses a musical cryptogram derived from the first letters of his name in German, DSCH, which becomes D - Es (= E flat) - C - H. This occurs in a number of his works as a kind of musical signature.